Mountain irrigation and lawn at elevation in Colorado

 1. What would embarrass you first if a neighbor walked the driveway tomorrow?

-• A Dry wedges, misting heads, or a clock that still looks like last July
+• A Dry wedges, misting heads, or a controller still set like last July

 • B Weeds, pale color, or thin turf along hot walls and dog paths

-• C Beds, ivy, or edging that reads messy in photos
+• C Beds, ivy, or edging that read messy in photos

 2. If you could fix one outcome before guests arrive, what would it be?